Receiving and making calls

 # Processing Incoming Calls

-If the administrator has configured automatic call acceptance, the TrueConf Group terminal will automatically answer the call.
-If the Do not disturb mode is set, the call will be automatically declined.
+If the administrator has configured the automatic call answering, the TrueConf Group terminal will answer the call automatically.
+However, if the Do not disturb mode is enabled, the call will be automatically declined.

-On a terminal with the MCU feature activated, you can accept additional incoming calls, turning the current call into a conference.
-To do this, simply accept incoming calls using the remote control or control panel in the same way as the first call.
+On a terminal with the MCU function activated, you can accept subsequent calls, turning the current call into a conference.
+Simply accept incoming calls using the remote control or control panel just like the first call, or set up automatic acceptance of subsequent calls.

 # How to call another endpoint/device